BOTANY 100 — SURVEY OF BOTANY

 3 credits.

 Introduction to ecology, evolution, systematics, taxonomy, physiology, biochemistry, cell biology, and molecular biology of freshwater, terrestrial and marine algae.
-Lecture and lab.
-Lab emphasis on techniques for identification, culture, analysis of growth and reproduction, and community composition assessment.
-Enroll Info: 5-cr intro botany crse or cons inst
+Emphasis on techniques for identification, culture, analysis of growth and reproduction, and community composition assessment.

 BOTANY/PL PATH 332 — FUNGI